 Divorce can be an expensive and extremely time-consuming ordeal.
 It leaves many people wondering if there is a better way.
 The traditional divorce process often requires you to solicit the help of an expensive attorney, endure endless court proceedings, and often accept as final a decision handed down by a judge.
 However, there are alternatives, and using a divorce mediator is one of the least stressful.

 A divorce mediator seeks to cut down on the time and expense associated with the traditional divorce process, while helping parties efficiently craft custom-tailored solutions to the issues in their divorce.
-Here, for example, are five ways that a divorce mediator can save you time and money in your divorce.

 1. Mediation is Private

 Mediation sessions are conducted in the comfort and privacy of the divorce mediator’s office – not in a courtroom.
 Your divorce mediator will work around your schedule in planning mediation sessions and can often accommodate appointments over lunch, in the evening, and even on weekends.
 This means that you can save time that might otherwise be wasted in court waiting for your case to be heard, and avoid the unpleasant prospect of airing “dirty laundry” in open court.

 2. You Know What Your Divorce Will Cost Up-Front